ThreadsHQ/api-documentation/README.md

 ## Post Chat Message

-You can post a message to a chat.
-First, make sure you add your Bot user to the chat.

-Then, you can make POST requests to `https://trythreads.com/api/public/postChatMessage`.
+You can post a message to a chat by making POST requests to `https://trythreads.com/api/public/postChatMessage`.
 You'll need to include the following in the body as JSON.
 Make sure `Content-Type: application/json` is included in your request.

 ### Required Arguments: